shundhammer/qdirstat/README.md

 Usable, but still pre-Alpha.
 Use at your own risk.
 You have been warned. ;-)

+- 2015-12-30  Treemap rendering now works as expected, and selecting items (including multi-selection with shift-click and ctrl-click in the tree view and ctrl-click in the treemap view) works.
+It was a bit of a challenge to avoid Qt signal ping-pong between the selection model object and the two views.

 - 2015-12-28  Treemaps are back.
 It's not perfect yet, but the basic rendering works.
 I admit I was somewhat scared of that part, but the